My name is Nick Reese and I believe that with guts and hustle anyone can live an uncommonly good life.

 After some deliberation, one decided to take the job offer...

-As the years past, these two friends journeys looked surprisingly similar.
+As the years passed, these two friends journeys looked surprisingly similar.

-Both worked hard, made good money, and were considered "successful" by their friends and family.
+Both worked hard, made good money, and were considered "successful."

-The one who took the corporate job consistantly worked 60 hour weeks, but cherished his 2 yearly vacations... where he could escape his responsibilities.
+The one who took the corporate job consistently worked 60 hour weeks and cherished his 2 yearly vacations... where he could escape his responsibilities.

 Having lost touch, the two ran into each other by chance.

 As they shared their stories over drinks, it was apparent their different paths had changed them.